 Player 2: I’m taking a trip, and I’m going to pack an apple and a book.

-Player 3: I’m taking a trip, and I’m going to pack an apple, a book,
+Player 3: I’m taking a trip, and I’m going to pack an apple, a book, and a cap.

-Player 4: I’m taking a trip, and I’m going to pack an apple, a book, a
+Player 4: I’m taking a trip, and I’m going to pack an apple, a book, a cap, and deodorant.

 Continue around the circle, using the entire alphabet.